andrewufrank/daino/docs/site/dough/Blog/05withRefNoStyle.md

 ---
+title: 05withRefnoStyle blog with default bibliography and style
 abstract: |
-  02withRef abstract What are the objects of ontologists .
+  02wi05withRefnoStyle   abstract What are the objects of ontologists .
 author: AUF
-bibliography: resources/BibTexLatex.bib
+# bibliography: resources/BibTexLatex.bib
 date: 2010-07-29
 keywords: homepage
 language: en_US
-nocite: |
-  @navratil08
-title: 05withRefnoStyle blog
 version: publish
 visibility: public
 ---

-05withRefnoStyle  but no style text - version12345678
+# blog using the default values for style and bibliography

 The [@frank09geo] and [@frank-machbarkeit] are just refs.

-The references are in "resources/BibTexLatex.bib".
+The references are in the default "resources/BibTexLatex.bib".
-The default style is /home/frank/Desktop/myHomepage/resources/chicago-fullnote-bibliography-bb.csl test12
+The default style is /home/frank/Desktop/myHomepage/resources/chicago-fullnote-bibliography-bb.csl